Experts weigh in with advice every parent should know.

 Exposing babies (who are at risk for developing common food allergies) to allergenic foods at an early age could help sidestep parental concerns, especially down the line when their kids have to navigate the food options at the school lunch table.

 Dr. Brian Schroer, pediatric allergist at Cleveland Clinic, told Healthline that the best age for parents to start introducing their baby to allergenic foods varies from child to child.

 “When it comes to recommendations for introducing your baby to allergenic foods, it should be based on individual preferences from you and your family physician,” Schroer said.

-In 2017, the National Institutes of Health announced recommendations for the best times to introduce peanut-containing food to infants in order to prevent an allergy.
+In 2017, for the best times to introduce peanut-containing food to infants in order to prevent an allergy.
 They suggested that infants who seem at high risk for developing the allergy (those who have severe eczema, a common itchy skin rash that can show up as an allergic reaction commonly in early childhood), an egg allergy, or both, should have peanuts introduced as early as 4- to 6-months old.